Ohio Street underpass to close — without City Council 'order'

 The closing was ordered in response to the Father’s Day murder of 25-year-old Raven Lemons near the underpass used to access the beach and the lakefront trail.

+“I introduced the order to make sure that it got the attention that it deserved and it did.
+As a result, a lot of conversations took place…we were able to resolve this.
+I’m thankful to the administration for working with me,” he said.

+“This is an important infrastructure change that…will help the police stretch their resources further.
+This is the way it should work.”

-By pulling the order, Reilly avoids a repeat of the racially-charged debate aired in the Finance Committee Monday.
+By pulling the order, Reilly avoided a repeat of the racially-charged debate aired in the Finance Committee Monday.

 Transportation Committee Chairman Anthony Beale (9th) argued then that the “over-reaction” exemplified the “double-standard” between crimes in white and minority neighborhoods.